ProjectPODER/TowerBuilder_EN/docs/index.rst

 Building my website with TowerBuilder
 ==================================

-TowerBuilder is a website creation tool that doesn't require programming knowledge to create websites featuring contracting data  and actual beneficiaries visualizations.
-Its main function is to monitor how money is managed in large purchase processes.
-It has been applied in large public workss (`TorreDeControl.org <www.torredecontrol.org>`_) and medical supplies (`VivirConVIH.org <https://livingwithhiv.quienesquien.wiki>`_).
+TowerBuilder is a system to generate websites with data visualizations that mix open contracting and beneficial ownership data, all without requiring programming knowledge.
+It is designed to follow the money in large contracting processes and has been used in both big public works (`TorreDeControl.org <www.torredecontrol.org>`_) and in medicine procurement (`VivirConVIH.org <https://livingwithhiv.quienesquien.wiki>`_).

 What do I need to create my own TowerBuilder website?
 ---------------------------------------------------